boazbk/crypto/lec_08_hash_functions_part2.md

 For example, suppose that I use the winning Massachussets Mega-Lottery numbers as my password.
 A priori, my password consists of $5$ numbers between $1$ till $75$ and so its entropy is $\log_2 (75^5) \approx 31$.
 However, if an attacker _knew_ that I did this, the entropy might be something like $\log(520) \approx 9$ (since there were only 520 such numbers selected in the last 10 years).
-Moreover, if they knew exactly what draw I based my password on, then they would it exactly and hence the entropy (from their point of view) would be zero.
+Moreover, if they knew exactly what draw I based my password on, then they would know it exactly and hence the entropy (from their point of view) would be zero.
 This is worthwhile to emphasize:

 >_The entropy of a secret is always measured with respect to the attacker's point of view._